CopticScriptorium/cts/LOD.md

 __HTTP Response Status__: 303

-__Returned Representation__: HTML representation of either the requested exemplar (or if no longer example, the most recent version) of the diplomatic HTML edition of the text
+__Returned Representation__: a list of links to available formats of the requested exemplar (or if no longer example, the most recent version) of the text

 ---